onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

 Figure 2 below, provides a simplified functional view of the architecture, which highlights the role of a few key components:

 #.
-Design time environment for onboarding services and resources into ONAP and
+ONAP Design time environment provides onboarding services and resources
-   designing required services.
+   into ONAP and designing required services.
 #.
-External API provides northbound interoperability for the ONAP Platform and
+External API provides northbound interoperability for the ONAP Platform.
+#.
+ONAP Runtime environment provides a model- and policy-driven orchestration
+   and conrol framework for an automated instantiation and configuration of services and resources.
 Multi-VIM/Cloud provides cloud interoperability for the ONAP workloads.
+Analytic framework that closely monitors the service behavior handles close loop management for handling healing, scaling and update dynamically.
 #.
 OOM provides the ability to manage cloud-native installation and deployments
    to Kubernetes-managed cloud environments.
 #.
 ONAP Shared Services provides shared capabilities for ONAP modules.
 The ONAP
    Optimization Framework (OOF) provides a declarative, policy-driven approach for creating and running optimization applications like Homing/Placement, and Change Management Scheduling Optimization.
-#.
-ONAP shared utilities provide utilities for the support of the ONAP
+ONAP shared utilities provide utilities for the support of the ONAP components.

-   components.
-#.
-Information Model and framework utilities continue to evolve to harmonize
-   the topology, workflow, and policy models from a number of SDOs including ETSI NFV MANO, ETSI/3GPP, O-RAN, TM Forum SID, ONF Core, OASIS TOSCA, IETF, and MEF.
+Information Model and framework utilities continue to evolve to harmonize the topology, workflow, and policy models from a number of SDOs including ETSI NFV MANO, ETSI/3GPP, O-RAN, TM Forum SID, ONF Core, OASIS TOSCA, IETF, and MEF.

 |image2|